alibaba/arthas/web-ui/arthasWebConsole/README.md

 * Through clicking the button in the top right corner, you can quickly get or clear sessionId
 * When you are in trouble, refreshing the page is a good way
 * Some features must be used with sessionId. but some features must be used without sessionId
+* In classloader module, you must selecte a classloader before using classloader to load class or resourse

 ## develop

 * Strongly recommand devloping with vscode
-* TS + VUE3 + Tailwindcss + xstate
+* TS + Vue3 + Tailwindcss + xstate
-* You can view the http requesting process with xstate
+* You can view the Graphical http requesting process with xstate
 * The final bundle will be placed in `../target/static`

 ### notice